-Figure Out the Fishing Hook Sizes
+Experimenting with Fishing Hook Sizes

-The circle hooks are designed for the hook point to roll out into the corners of the fish's mouth after it takes the bait.
+Circle hooks are designed for the hook point to roll out into the corners of the fish's mouth after it takes the bait.
 For this type of fishing hook, you do not need to set it.
 All you need to do is to reel in when you feel the fish on the other end.
-As it designs to rotate in its mouth, this also lowers the fish mortality and it is easy to see why this particular fishing hook can be illegal in certain fishing areas.
+As it designs to rotate in its mouth, this also lowers the fish’s mortality and it is easy to see why this particular fishing hook can be illegal in certain fishing areas.